MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 * Sinner's model - comfort, learning & panic.
 What out of what we have are they comfortable doing?
 How can you validate this?
 * Zone of proximal development (where are they right now, what can they do on their own)

 ## Group Projects

+* People enjoy the work more, something invigorating about adding value and building stuff others will use

+Cons of real problems
+* Complex, often has too many things you need to understand
+* Touch area on what you are actually learning can be low

 ## Resist the technology as long as possible